UniversalDependencies/UD_Egyptian-UJaen/README.md

 # Acknowledgments

 I thank Tonio Sebastian Richter, Daniel Werning and Simon Schweitzer (Thesaurus Linguae Aegyptiae) for their cooperation in Nile in Contact.
-I am also grateful to Agata Savary (UniDive) and Dan Zeman (UD) for introducing me to computational linguistics.
+I am also grateful to Agata Savary (UniDive), Dan Zeman (UD) and Marco Carlo Passarotti for introducing me to computational linguistics.

 # Changelog